A board with posted notes

 The University will continue to deploy its network at all University sites, including Eduroam for WiFi access.
 There will be a mix of hard-wired data connections (e.g. via docking stations) and mobile devices connected via WiFi in all new spaces.
 Should you have any enquiries or encounter any issues, our dedicated IT Team will be readily available to assist and ensure a seamless online experience.

-Will there be facilities for showering, changing, and supporting active travel?
+Will there be facilities at Berkeley Square to support active travel?

-Yes, we are actively exploring options to support active travel, including the provision of showering and changing facilities.
+Yes, we are exploring options to support active travel.
+While there are existing facilities for bike storage, showering, changing, and storage in Berkeley Square, the Project team is looking to upgrade these.
 Our goal is to accommodate the needs of our colleagues and promote healthier and more sustainable commuting options.

 Will parking be available for those of us working at Berkeley Square?